-WCPL estimates that mine workers' occupancy of the properties includes a total of approximately 60 WCM personnel, some of whom return to other home bases when they are off shift, so WCPL occupancy represents an additional local population of 30 to 40 people at any one time.
+WCPL has acquired most of the properties within the village of Wollar.
+Additionally, at the time of writing revision four of this SIMP, there was one privately owned dwelling within the village of Wollar, as well as crown land hosting the Wollar Public School and the Wollar Community Hall.
+WCPL leases properties which have been assessed as being safe for tenancy to a combination of WCPL workforce and the private rental market, some of which are previous owners and members of the community.
+WCPL estimates that mine workers' occupancy of the properties includes a total of approximately 40 WCM personnel, some of whom return to other home bases when they are off shift, so WCPL occupancy represents an additional local population of 30 to 40 people at any one time.